AnushaPB/anushapb.github.io/vignettes/spatial_regression/spatial_regression.md

 # 2. Fit spatial regression models

-## 2.1 Option 1: Variogram and GLS
+## 2.1 Option 1: Variogram and GLS models

 Our first option for fitting a spatial model is to use a Generalized Least Squares (GLS) approach with spatially correlated errors.
 We start